Undivided: Using Medi-Cal as Additional Health Care Coverage

 Whether your child qualifies for Medi-Cal based on the waiver program or based on your household income, here’s what you need to know about Medi-Cal as secondary coverage.

-Medi-Cal Enrollment
+Medi-Cal enrollment

 Most new enrollees are required to select a Medi-Cal managed care plan regardless of whether or not they have private primary insurance..
 In Los Angeles County, these include HealthNet or LA Care and its contracted programs, including Anthem Blue Cross and Blue Shield of California Promise Health Plan.
-Kaiser may be available on a limited basis, generally only to current and recent Kaiser patients.
-Available plans vary depending on your county.
-If you do not select a plan, you will be assigned to one.
+Kaiser may be available on a limited basis, generally only to current and recent Kaiser patients (with Kaiser coverage in the past 12 months), as well as patients who have a family member with Kaiser, current and former foster youth, and individuals with both Medicare and Medi-Cal.

 There are some great online resources to help you choose the right managed care plan as your child’s sole insurance coverage.
 You can use the California Department of Health Care Services (DHCS) to: